 Clinical signs include generalized weakness, ventroflexion of the neck, abnormal gait, anorexia, and muscle pain.
 The neurologic examination is normal.
 Serum chemistries reveal hypokalemia (<3.5 mEq/L) and increased creatinine and CK.
 The urine has a low specific gravity, and potassium excretion is increased.
 (Ref: Merck Veterinary Manual)

 A new Breed Number System is being proposed using EMS Codes as a replacement for the existing GCCF Breed Numbering System.
-The EMS System uses a combination of letters and numbers to describe the breed.
-Used by FIFE the EMS System has widespread adoption throughout many parts of the world.
-These codes will be reviewed at the June Meeting of the GCCF Council.
+The GEMS System uses a combination of letters and numbers to describe the breed.
+Used by FIFE the GEMS System has widespread adoption throughout many parts of the world.